 Content Covered Here

-Why We Love Sheet Pan Pork Tenderloin
+Why We Love These Pork Tenderloin Roast with Vegetables

-1. A hearty meal.
+- A hearty meal.

 Meat and potatoes are a comfort food combo that is guaranteed to fill you up!
-The vegetables can be customized, and the oven-roasted hoisin pork always comes out perfectly tender.
+The vegetables can be customized, and the oven-roasted hoisin pork always comes out perfectly tender. - Makes an easy one-pan dinner.

-Just spread all the ingredients on a sheet pan, throw it in the oven, and your work is done!
+Just spread all the ingredients on a sheet pan, throw it in the oven, and your work is done! - It’s quick!

 Ingredient Notes and Substitutions

-- Tenderloins – Keep in mind that there is a difference between pork tenderloin and pork loin, and the two cuts are not interchangeable.
-Average sized tenderloins weigh between 1 and 2 pounds, and they are almost always sold two per package.
+- Tenderloins: Keep in mind that there is a difference between pork tenderloin and pork loin, and the two cuts are not interchangeable.
+Average sized tenderloins weigh between 1 and 2 pounds, and they are almost always sold two per package

-However, if you have do have a loin roast, you can use it to make a delicious Instant Pot pork loin. - Hoisin Sauce – This is a sweet, spicy, savory Chinese glaze that is great for flavoring rich proteins, including steak.
+However, if you have do have a loin roast, you can use it to make a delicious Instant Pot pork loin. - Hoisin sauce: This is a sweet, spicy, savory Chinese glaze that is great for flavoring rich proteins, including steak.

-- Green Beans – Either fresh or frozen veggies are acceptable for this sheet pan pork tenderloin recipe.
+- Green beans: Either fresh or frozen veggies are acceptable for this sheet pan pork tenderloin recipe.
 Either way, be sure the ends have been trimmed off.

-- Potatoes – We’ve made pork tenderloin and potatoes with both russet and baby red potatoes, but any variety is suitable — Yukon gold, baby red, or even sweet potatoes!
+- Potatoes: We’ve made pork tenderloin and potatoes with both russet and baby red potatoes, but any variety is suitable — Yukon gold, baby red, or even sweet potatoes!

-- Chives – This herb has a less pungent flavor than green onions, but those will work fine if you have them on hand.
+- Chives: This herb has a less pungent flavor than green onions, but those will work fine if you have them on hand.
 Leeks are a good substitute, and even pearl onions are perfectly fine to scatter on the pan with the potatoes and green beans.

 Looking for other ways to prepare this lean cut?